imagej/imagej.github.io/_pages/plugins/snt/step-by-step-instructions.md

 1. Specify the first time-point to be traced using the [Data Source](/plugins/snt/manual#data-source) widget.
 2. Trace the path of interest
 3. Repeat 1. and 2. for all the frames to be traced
 4. Run Path Manager's {% include bc path='Analyze|Time-lapse Utilities|Match Path(s) Across Time...' %}.
-The dialog allows you match paths in the same time-series, by specifying several criteria:
+The dialog allows you to match paths in the same time-series, by specifying several criteria:

     - **Time points** Only paths associated with these time-points (frames) will be considered for matching.
 Range(s) (e.g. <tt>2-14</tt>), and comma-separated list(s) (e.g. <tt>1,3,20,22</tt>) are accepted.
 Leave empty or type <tt>all</tt> to consider all frames